Banshai012/EPortFolio/Video.md

 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-In my future studies, I am eager to delve into three exciting fields: cybersecurity, artificial intelligence, and video games.
+In my future studies, I am excited to explore three dynamic fields: cybersecurity, artificial intelligence, and video games.

 First, in cybersecurity, I aspire to follow in the footsteps of industry leaders like Kevin Mitnick, a renowned hacker turned security consultant.
 His work emphasizes the importance of protecting data and systems from cyber threats, and I aim to contribute to this critical field by developing robust security solutions.